Skip to content

 Unlike the primary control network, the auxiliary control networks will not employ tunneling since their primary purpose is for efficiently transporting multicast EMANE OTA and event traffic.
 Note that there is no per-session configuration for auxiliary control networks.

 To extend the auxiliary control networks across a distributed test environment, host network interfaces need to be added to them.
-The following lines in /etc/core/core.conf will add host devices eth1, eth2 and eth3 to controlnet1, controlnet2, controlnet3:
+The following lines in /opt/core/etc/core.conf will add host devices eth1, eth2 and eth3 to controlnet1, controlnet2, controlnet3:

 controlnetif1 = eth1